Collegiate Church of Saint-Barnard: History

 Barnard, Archbishop of Vienne, built a Benedictine abbey in 838 on the right bank of the Isère, near a very busy ford.
 He dedicated his monastery to Saint Peter and Saint Paul.
 Barnard died in 842.
-He was canonized in 944, and because of this The name of Saint-Barnard gradually took hold.
+He was canonized in 944, and because of this the name of Saint-Barnard gradually took hold.

 In 860, the abbey was devastated by the Normans during their raid in the Rhone Valley.
-It was rebuilt from 908 by Abbé David, who was installed by the Archbishop of Vienne Alexandre.
-The reconstruction is continued by Abbot Fortunius and is still not finished in 917.
+It was rebuilt from 908 by Abbé David who was installed by the Archbishop of Vienne Alexandre.
+The reconstruction was continued by Abbot Fortunius and was still not finished in 917.

-Hostilities will appear between the Archbishop of Vienne Sobon and the monks of the abbey.
-The archbishop sends troops to Romans under the direction of Silvion de Clérieu.
+Hostilities appeared between the Archbishop of Vienne Sobon and the monks of the abbey.
+The archbishop sent troops to Romans under the direction of Silvion de Clérieu.
 These troops looted and set fire to the monastery around 932, which earned Silvion de Clérieu the nickname of Silvion the Arsonist.
-In 932, Silvion must go to Rome and do penance as written in a brief by Pope John XI.
-He must rebuild the abbey and free 60 serfs.
+In 932, Silvion went to Rome and did penance as written in a brief by Pope John XI.
+He rebuilt the abbey and freed 60 serfs.
 Silvion probably seized part of the abbey's domain and never rebuilt the abbey.
 Between 932 and 939, probably on the initiative of the Archbishop of Vienne, the monks were replaced by a chapter of regular canons headed by Abbot Rainulphe.
 We had to proceed, from 944, to the elevation of the relics of Saint Barnard which were placed in a silver shrine to the left of the main altar dedicated to the holy apostles.
 Many miracles occurring in front of his tomb, the collegiate church has become a place of pilgrimage.

 In 1025, the great-great-grandson of Silvion the Arsonist, Léger, became abbot of Saint-Barnard, and in 1031 archbishop of Vienne.
 The charter of November 23, 1025 concerning his election and found in the cartulary of Saint-Barnard, indicates that Léger is the son of Guillaume and Fides.
 This charter also shows that the abbey is a stronghold of the Clérieu family, which owns all the income and all the rights attached to it.
 On the occasion of this election, Guillaume de Clérieu, Léger's father, gave up his rights to the town of Romans in favor of his son.
 From this date, the Archbishop of Vienne was by right also Abbot of Saint-Barnard.
 The archbishop and abbot Léger (1025-1070) built a bridge over the Isère, now called "Pont Vieux", allowing the development of the city.
 Two fires ravaged Romans during his abbacy.
 It is likely that he also had to rebuild the abbey.
 In 1049, he authorized the chapter to build a cloister against the southern flank of the abbey and houses to the west of the church for the staff not living together in the enclosure.